Tasmanian pepper – Experience the difference!

 A sensory journey through the Tasmanian bush

-Despite Tasmanian pepper (Tasmannia lanceolata) looking exactly like regular black pepper (Piper nigrum), which originates in Southern India, they are completely different plants with different flavours and aromas.
+Despite Tasmanian pepper (Tasmannia lanceolata) looking similar to regular black pepper (Piper nigrum), which originates in Southern India, they are completely different plants with different flavours and aromas.

 Tasmanian pepper has far more interesting, complex layers to it.
-The aptly named pepperberry possess fruity & spicy qualities most commonly described as a cross between a plum, ginger and Sichuan pepper and has an amazing fragrant aroma that has notes of pepper, woody lantana, cinnamon, floral, citrus and sweet menthol.
+The aptly named “pepperberry” possess fruity & spicy qualities most commonly described as a cross between a plum, ginger and Sichuan pepper and has an amazing fragrance with notes of pepper, woody lantana, cinnamon, floral, citrus and sweet menthol.

 Taking us on a sensory journey through the Tasmanian bush, it starts off with a fresh, slight fruity, menthol note.
 Like a eucalyptus forest after the rains.

 Then appears the layer of warm spiciness; ginger, cinnamon and the bitterness of plum skin.